csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 page even if experiments haven’t completed—the `4000`ms is a magic number that we use to hopefully win a race condition.

-By using `blocking=render`, that timeout now potentially becomes infinity.
+By using `blocking=render`, that timeout now becomes [governed by the browser’s own heuristics](https://github.com/whatwg/html/issues/7131#footnote2), which is almost definitely going to be longer than four seconds.
 While that does terrify me, it does guarantee we don’t paint anything _too_ soon.
 No more race conditions, but a potentially longer render-blocked period.

 As I said at the top of the article, most of us won’t need `blocking=render`, and those of us who do will know that we do.